 Start by determining which of the three networks will give you the best coverage.
 If you have a TracFone, NET10 or Straight Talk phone that works well see below for how to find out what network it uses.
 Ask friends with prepaid phones what network they are using and how well it works.
 Look at the Verizon, AT&T and T-Mobile prepaid coverage maps to see each carrier's native coverage area (ignore areas labeled as "roaming" or "partner").

-Once you know what home network you want, here's how to get a phone that works on that network.
+Once you know what home network you want, here's how to determine which phones work on that network.

-Non Android phones with model numbers ending in "C" like the LG 501C and LG 220C use CDMA technology and are homed on Verizon.
+Non-smartphones with model numbers ending in "C" like the LG 501C and LG 220C all use CDMA technology and are homed on Verizon.
 The LG 3280 is also a CDMA/Verizon phone.
 These phone's home network is Verizon but they will roam on other CDMA networks like US Cellular in areas where Verizon doesn't have coverage.
 These phones do not have SIM cards and are incompatible with GSM networks like AT&T and T-Mobile.

-Non-Android phones with model numbers ending in G are GSM phones that are homed on either AT&T or T-Mobile.
+Non-smartphones with model numbers ending in G and the Huawei W1 Windows Phone are GSM phones that are homed on either AT&T or T-Mobile.
 The Motorola V176, V170 and C139 and LG225 are also GSM phones.
 To tell if a GSM phone is homed on T-Mobile or AT&T:

 If you are buying the phone in a store look for the product number on the box under the barcode.
 If it ends in P4, R4 or P4P, like TFLG800GTMP4P it's AT&T. If it ends in P5, R5 or P5P like TFLG800GTMP5 it's T-Mobile.